pcubillos/rate/README.md

 ### Getting Started

-The following script processes the Exomol HCN line-transition data.
-Returning a LBL and continuum files with compressed info.
+The following Python script shows how to compute equilibrium abundances with ``rate``:

 ```python
 import numpy as np